davinnev/othellobomb/README.md

 Link: https://github.com/davinnev/othellobomb

 Game Description:
 Othello is a two-player strategy board game played on a square uncheckered board.
 Players will take turns placing disks on the board (beginning with the player who has the black disc).
 Any disk of the opponent's color that is bounded by the current player's disk in the horizontal, vertical, or diagonal will be flipped over to the current player's color.
-When the board is full, the game is over.
+When the board is full, or the user chooses to quit, the game is over.
 At the end of the game, the player with the most disks with his assigned color facing up is declared the winner.
 In this Othello game, there is a slight modification where there will be bombs placed on the map at random, which may benefit or harm the players.

 Rules:
-1. Players are allowed to determine the board size from 8x8 to 16x16 and must be an even number.
+1. Players are allowed to determine the board size from 6x6 to 10x10 and must be an even number.
 The board shape is a square.
 2. Aside from board size, players are also able to determine the number of bombs.
 There are 3 types of bomb:
       a.
 The Evil Bomb: Once a player decides to put the disk on the square containing this bomb, the bomb will clear out all disks located in the same column and row (e.g. if an evil bomb is located in (0, 4), all the disks on the first row and fifth column will be wiped out).